 Students are personally responsible for textbooks, library books, instructional materials, and desks assigned to them.
 Students must pay for any damages.
 Assessment of damage will be determined by the school administration.
 However, elementary school students who fail or refuse to pay for lost or damaged textbooks, library books, or media materials at the replacement cost shall be refused additional textbooks, library books, or media materials and will have their report cards, diplomas, certificates, etc. held until the restitution has been paid in full.

-School Property

-Parents will be billed and held liable for property that is damaged by students during the school year.
+School Property: Parents will be billed and held liable for property that is damaged by students during the school year.
 A bill will be calculated by the Maintenance Department and provided by the school, payment is expected upon receipt.
-Students will not be allowed to register until damages are paid for.